Warns/selle/istio/describe-istio.md

 How communications done between service A and service B or how communications are done coming from outside

 - Fine-grain Control
 Rules, retries, failovers, fault injections.
 Gives you the ability to how you specifically talk to service A and not service B in certain situations.
+Fine-grain control over what traffic flows where.

 - Access control
 Making sure that the policies you have for your cloud native application is correct and is enforceable.

 - Visibility
 Logging, graphing, metrics.

+- Resiliency between apps (retries, circuit breakers, outlier detection, etc.)

 ### Istio components